robinweser/fela/docs/GettingStarted.md

 ```

 2. Conditional values
-Some values might only be applied if a certain condition is fullfilled.
+Some values might only be applied if a certain condition is fulfilled.
 Instead of complex and big `if` statements you can use the ternary operator.

 ```javascript
 const selector = props => ({